- HR Statistics

 What is the average cost per hire?

-The average cost per hire is $4,425.
-However, this doesn’t include any onboarding or training expenses, which are an average of about $1,286 per year per employee.
+The average cost per hire is $4,425, excluding onboarding and training costs, which average around $1,286 per year per employee.

-These numbers can vary greatly depending on the company and particular role as well.
+These figures can vary widely depending on the company and role.

 -